 Before founding Sonecon, Dr. Shapiro was the Under Secretary of Commerce for Economic Affairs (1997–2001).
 In that position, he directed economic policy for the Commerce Department and oversaw the nation's major statistical agencies, including the Census Bureau as it planned and conducted the 2000 decennial census.
 Before that, he was co-founder and Vice President of the Progressive Policy Institute, Legislative Director for Senator Daniel P. Moynihan and Associate Editor of U.S. News & World Report.
 Dr. Shapiro also was the principal economic advisor to Bill Clinton in his 1991-1992 presidential campaign, developing the economic case that inspired political advisor James Carville’s phrase, “It’s the economy stupid.”
 Since then, he has advised every Democratic presidential candidate on economic issues, including President Barack Obama.
 He also has advised many senior members of the Obama and Clinton administrations.
 Dr. Shapiro also has been a Fellow of Harvard University, the Brookings Institution, the National Bureau of Economic Research, and an advisor to the International Monetary Fund.
 He received an A.B. degree from the University of Chicago, an M.Sc. from the London School of Economics and Political Science, and an M.A. and Ph.D. from Harvard University.
 He is widely published in scholarly and popular journals, and the author or co-author of three books.

-This article was originally published by Washington Monthly.View post
+This article originally appeared in Washington Monthly.View post